 A carbon footprint is a measure of the amount of CO2 emitted, for example by a company.
 In 2021, we produced approximately 53,000 tonnes of CO2 emissions.
 Based on around 830,000 kitchens, that amounts to some 65 kg of CO2 per kitchen.
+The present greenhouse gas balance of 65 kg CO2 shows the emissions that arise in direct connection with the company's own value creation.
 This is still too high for us.
 That’s why we’re pursuing a broad sustainability strategy aimed at improving our carbon footprint.

 By the way, if we are to achieve the Paris Agreement goal of limiting the global temperature rise to 1.5 degrees, then every German will have to keep their CO₂ emissions below 1,000 kg each year.
 Obviously, there’s still a great deal for us to do – and we want to give it our best effort!